xxx/zillashop/README.md

 Other Shopzilla parameters can be passed into the search methods as well.
 Either the raw name from Shopzilla (e.g. `'maxPrice'` or `:maxPrice`) or more Ruby-like naming (e.g. `'max_price'` or `:max_price`) should work.
 Please see the Shopzilla documentation for their canonical list of parameters.

+Full documentation online at http://yardoc.org/docs/xxx-zillashop

+YARD documentation can be generated locally with the `yardoc` command if you havfe the yard gem installed.

 Copyright & Disclaimer
 ======================